dimi309/small3d/README.md

 ## small3d on mobile

 You can build small3d for mobile platforms by executing either `build-android` or `build-ios` from the scripts directory.
-Two sample games have been ported to Android and iOS.
-The [Islet Hell](https://github.com/dimi309/islet-hell) repository contains ports of the game to Android and iOS, which can be used as examples.
 Note that, while with the desktop edition of small3d I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.